 Lighting ConsultingSpeirs & Major Associates

-From the architect.
+Text description provided by the architects.
 Located south of the city’s core, in the business district of EUR, the complex follows the simple orthogonal lines of the surrounding 1930s rationalist architecture.

 The spaces surrounding the centre will serve as two public squares.
 Integral to the new complex and the neighbourhood, these new spaces will provide citizens with places for various leisure and outdoor activities, offering a new meeting area in this busy part of Rome.

 The New Rome/EUR Convention Hall and Hotel ‘the Cloud’ comprises three distinct architectural concepts: the basement, the ‘Theca’ and ‘Cloud’, and the ‘Blade’.

 The basement is accessed on Viale Cristoforo Colombo, via a staircase that leads into the building’s main foyer and information point.
 Past this area, a large concourse feeds into an expansive congress and exhibition hall that can host up to 6000 people.